Resources for Beginning Birders

 eBird Logo.jpg

 Created by the Cornell Lab of Ornithology, eBird is the number one app for tracking bird observations. eBird allows you to record the bird species you have identified in real time or after the fact.
 These records are compiled by eBird and can be viewed by location, month, year, or lifetime.
-With over a 100 million observations recorded each year, eBird is more than just an app for tracking your observation. eBird data documents bird distribution, abundance, and habitat use.
 A free on-line class is available from Cornell to get you started.
 All you need is an account with the Cornell Lab of Ornithology.

 In addition, many birders use eBird to decide on their next birding location.
 Using the Hotspot Map, you can search for popular and productive locations.
 Zoom in on the map to find locations near you, or use the search boxes to explore a particular region or species.